Sedalia Golf Course

 Par 4

 This dog-leg right par 4 offers a challenge off the tee.
 A line of trees on both sides creates a chute to hit through which puts a premium on hitting the ball straight.
-A pond on the right will swallow any ball hit that direction and out of bounds on the left brings the water into play even more.
+A pond on the right will swallow any ball hit that direction & there is an out of bounds on the left bringing the water into play even more.
 To have the best angle in to this green, favor the left side of the fairway to avoid the trees that guard the corner of the dog-leg.
-A front right greenside bunker and mounding around the green make getting up and down this large, somewhat undulating green a challenge.
+A front right greenside bunker & mounding around the green make getting up and down this large, somewhat undulating green a challenge.

 Need some help off the tee?
 Assistant Golf Pro, Noah Kelley, walks viewers through two options in this video.